vkarpov15/mastering-async-await/content/chapter1.md

 should be.
 The JavaScript community has created an incredible hodge-podge of tools for executing asynchronous tasks in series, from [`async.waterfall()`](https://caolan.github.io/async/docs.html#waterfall) to [Redux sagas](https://www.npmjs.com/package/redux-saga) to [zones](https://github.com/domenic/zones) to [co](https://www.npmjs.com/package/co).
 Async/await makes all of these libraries and more unnecessary.
 Do you even need [Redux middleware](https://www.codementor.io/vkarpov/beginner-s-guide-to-redux-middleware-du107uyud) anymore?

+This isn't the whole story with async/await.
+This chapter glossed over numerous important details, including how promises integrate with async/await and what happens when two asynchronous functions run simultaneously.
+Chapter 2 will focus on the internals of promises, including the difference between "resolved" and "fulfilled", and explain why promises are perfectly suited for async/await.

+<div class="page-break"></div>

+## Exercises

+1.